miguel811/barebones_setup/README.md

 # barebones_setup
-A simple start for a Load balancer, Laravel, Vue with docker, independent of external services
+Could't find a barebones setup with a docker compose file that would do what I need.
+So got on to do it.

+This is meant as a project starter, so someone can start coding, not prod.

-Starting a new pet project, I wanted to use vue and laravel but not in the same machine so that later I could change the solution arquitecture, no inner Laravel tools like Sail or Inertia just blades and Breeze, and as few external services as possible.
+A simple start, a Load balancer, I wanted to use vue (vuestic admin ready to go) and laravel but not in the same machine so that later I could change the solution arquitecture, no inner Laravel tools like Sail or Inertia just blades and Breeze, and as few external services as possible.

 So lets get cooking.

-The backend will initially be a Monolith, the arquitecture will be a load balancer/gateway( actually its just routing traffic, I dont want unnecessary complexity at the start, but later it will change) and a network with all services needed in separate machines that communicate freely (within the network).
+The backend will initially be a Monolith, the arquitecture will have load balancer/gateway( actually its just routing traffic, I dont want unnecessary complexity at the start, but later it will change) and a network with all services needed in separate machines that communicate freely (within the network).

-I wanted some barebones solution that would fit my requirements but I couldnt find it online, google couldnt help :(

-So I ended up developing it, starting with the docker compose file.
-I want to share it in case someone else is searching for a similar solution and wants to discuss it or wants to build on this.

-This is meant as a project starter, so someone can start coding, not prod or anything even close to prod.

 My requirements :
 - use docker, docker compose and later kubernetes